#OO5 | The Art Style

 Koogi's art style has evolved and improved since she released Chapter 1 of Killing Stalking in November of 2016.

 Her iconic style consists of the prominent under-eye shadows, the large misshapen ears, grey gradient eyes (mostly) without pupils, unique eyebrows and the lack of eyeballs in most shots.
 For Episode .O1 we had to take reference and direction from Koogi's material, this meant that we couldn't choose one particular chapter and base a character or environment solely from that.
 We've had to take an approach from multiple angles of what Koogi has given us to work with.
 On top of us trying to get her iconic style across in a three dimensional setting, we also needed to consider how we could translate that result into the chAos OPUS style and find an appealing balance.
 We want to achieve a stunning result of semi-realism and iconic artistic style that will compliment the story and bring out the heavy emotions that the manhwa can't achieve with a still image and no sound.

 As you can see by this example below, her style has changed dramatically over the years.
-Here we see the day Sangu and Bum made eye contact in college from Chapter 1 and another day Bum thought back to this moment but in Chapter 50.
-When Koogi wanted to take us back to this day she couldn't re-use the same panels from Chapter 1 because of how much her style has evolved since then so she re-drew the panels to meet her new standards.
+Here we see the day Sangu and Bum made eye contact in college from Chapter 1 and another day that Bum thought back to this moment in Chapter 50.
+When Koogi wanted to take us back to this day she couldn't re-use the same panels from Chapter 1 because of how much her style had evolved so she re-drew the panels to meet her new standards.

 [ THE FACE & BODY ]